nunit/docs/docs/articles/nunit/writing-tests/attributes/onetimesetup.md

 in the base class and another in the derived class.
 NUnit will call base class OneTimeSetUp methods before those in the derived classes.

+> [!WARNING]
+> If a base class OneTimeSetUp method is overridden in the derived class, NUnit will not call the base class OneTimeSetUp method; NUnit does not anticipate usage that includes hiding the base method.
+Note that you may have a different name for each method; as long as both have the `[OneTimeSetUp]` attribute present, each will be called in the correct order.

 ## Notes

  1. Although it is possible to define multiple OneTimeSetUp methods